Is “Time Heals All Wounds” True For Past Pain?

 Identifying the source of the wound

 Emotional responses to being wounded are often complex, and like peeling an onion, they may have to be addressed one layer at a time.
-Even when a wound is fresh and seems unbearable, there is a way to begin finding balance.
+Even when a wound is fresh and seems unbearable, you may be able to begin finding balance.

 For some, the source of feeling wounded is obvious.
 Others, however, may have experienced one or more things over the course of time that left them feeling hurt and wounded.
 Whether it's a cheating spouse, the loss of a loved one, or another traumatic event, the pain can be significant.
 You may want to take the time to think about the events in your life that have led you to feel wounded.
 Identifying the source of the pain may help you as you begin the journey of healing.